kingfeekra/todo-list/README.md

 # todo-list
-To-do list made using HTML, CSS and Javascript.
+To-do list project made using HTML, CSS and Javascript.